tadeuzagallo/zsh.js/lib/fs/Users/guest/about.md

     * contact
     * resume
     * projects

-  If you need some help about the terminal, or want to know what functionalities are currrently implemented, type `help` any time.
+    * help (shows all the available terminal commands)

+* Tmux is also available!
+  The prefix is the default (C-b) which means that you have to press ctrl+b before any tmux command.
+  The following commands are available:
+    * c - create a new window
+    * h or left - switch to previous window
+    * l or right - switch to next window
+    * q - close current window

-Hope you have as much fun as I had doing it :)
+Hope you have as much fun as I had building it :)

-Tadeu Zagallo
+- @tadeuzagallo